Retchut/SRT-Editor/README.md

 ##TODO

+---> Change all files in directory if the path provided was a directory;
 ---> Maybe maybe maybe add an option to overwrite the old file;
 ---> Add utility to create an empty subtitle at any timestamp (taken up by another sub or not);
 ---> Simple cli to allow selecting the utility to be used;